Shan States: British rule in Burma

 In 1885, following three wars that steadily added various parts of Burma to their empire, the British finally occupied all of the territory of present-day Myanmar.
 The area became then a Province of British India.

 Under the British colonial administration, the Shan States became nominally sovereign princely states.
 Although states were ruled by local monarchs, they were subject to a subsidiary alliance under the paramountcy of the British Crown.

 Towards the last phase of British rule the Shan and Karenni states were labeled as "Frontier Areas", a broad designation for mountainous areas bordering India, China and Laos where the British government allowed local rule. in 1922 the Shan states were joined together into a Federation, the Federated Shan States.
 They were administered separately by the Burma Frontier Service by British Assistance Superintendents, later renamed as Assistant Residents.

-In 1935 the Frontier Areas were divided into "Excluded Areas" and "Partially Excluded Areas" —also known as "Part I Areas" and "Part II Areas"— through the Government of Burma Act.
+In 1935 the Frontier Areas were divided into "Excluded Areas" and "Partially Excluded Areas"—also known as "Part I Areas" and "Part II Areas"—through the Second Schedule to the 1935 Government of Burma Act.

 Chinese Shan States

 The Chinese Shan States were petty states or small territories of Shan people ruled by local monarchs under the suzerainty of China.
 They were also known as Koshanpye or "Nine Shan States".
-The main states were Mönglem (Mainglengyi, Maing-ying, Mong Lien), Möngmāu (Mong Mao), Hsikwan (Si-gwin), Möngnā (Ganya), Sandā (Zhanda, Mong-Santa), Hosā (Ho Hsa, Hotha), Lasā (Mong Hsa, La Hsa), Möngwan (Mong Wan, Mo-wun), Möngmyen (Mong Myen, Momien, Momein/Tengyue) and Köng-ma (Küngma, Kaing-ma, Kengma, Gengma), among others, in addition to Keng Hung (Chiang Hung).
+The main states were Möng Lem (Mainglengyi, Maing-ying, Mong Lien), Möngmāu (Möng Mao), Hsikwan (Si-gwin), Möngnā (Ganya), Sandā (Zhanda, Möng Santa), Hosā (Ho Hsa, Hotha), Lasā (Möng Hsa, La Hsa), Möngwan (Möng Wan, Mo-wun), Möngmyen (Möng Myen, Momien, Momein/Tengyue) and Köng-ma (Küngma, Kaing-ma, Kengma, Gengma), among others, in addition to Keng Hung (Chiang Hung).

 Most of the history of these petty Tai (Dai) Kingdoms is obscure.
 Existing chronicles and traditions regarding the northernmost outlying Shan States include conflicting names and dates which have led to different interpretations.

 According to ancient tradition there was a State of Pong that had its origin in the legendary kingdom of Udiri Pale, founded in 58 BC.
-The Cheitharol Kumbaba Manipuri Kingdom chronicle —written much later— mentions an alliance between the Kangleipak State and the Kingdom of Pong.
+The Cheitharol Kumbaba Manipuri Kingdom chronicle—written much later—mentions an alliance between the Kangleipak State and the Kingdom of Pong.
 This quasi-legendary kingdom is also mentioned among the conquests of Anoratha, the King of Pagan.
-Some scholars identify the Kingdom of Pong with Mong Mao as well as with the kingdom of Luh Shwan mentioned in Chinese chronicles.
+Some scholars identify the Kingdom of Pong with Möng Mao as well as with the kingdom of Luh Shwan mentioned in Chinese chronicles.